“Indoor levels of pollutants may be two to five times — and occasionally more than 100 times — higher than outdoor levels”

 - Filters viruses and bacteria

-I use my air purifier once every 3 days now that the smoke and particles from the fires has settled.
+I use my air purifier once every 3 days.
+If it is smoky after a fire, it is on constantly throughout the day.
 It is part of my routine now because there are many other toxins floating around at all times.

 “One’s Health is One’s Wealth”